neerajsamtani/gif_creator/README.md

 │       │   ... *Other images with the same naming convention*
 ```

 When you double click on the script, enter the starting and ending image names for which you want to create gifs.
+The script will match all the IMG_0001.JPG's in each folder and create a gif from them, then match all the IMG_0002.JPG's in each folder and create a gif from them, and so on.
 For example, if I had 70 images which were named IMG_0004.JPG, IMG_0005.JPG, ....
 IMG_0074.JPG , I would enter `4 74` when prompted in the command line and then hit *Enter*.
 A folder *Gifs* will appear under the *Images* folder with all the gifs in it.

 That's it!